What’s the Buzz?

 - Skin-derived stem cells from profoundly infertile men gave rise to early germ (sperm precursor) cells in mice, similar to cells from fertile men.

-- The degree to which infertile men made early germ cells in the mouse testicle was 5-10x less efficient than that observed with fertile men.
+- The degree to which infertile men made early germ cells in the mouse testicle was 5 to 10 times less efficient than that observed with fertile men.

 - Stem cells that missed the testicular tubules and were found outside of the correct “niche” developed into tumors at high rates.
 Not good but important to know.